moggieuk/Happy-Hare/README.md

 ## ![#f03c15](https://github.com/moggieuk/Happy-Hare/wiki/resources/f03c15.png) ![#c5f015](https://github.com/moggieuk/Happy-Hare/wiki/resources/c5f015.png) ![#1589F0](https://github.com/moggieuk/Happy-Hare/wiki/resources/1589F0.png) My Testing and Setup:

-Most of the development of Happy Hare was done on my trusty ERCF v1.1 setup but as it's grown, so has my collection of MMU's and MCU controllers.
+Most of the development of Happy Hare was done on my trusty old ERCF v1.1 setup but as it's grown, so has my collection of MMU's and MCU controllers.
 Multi-color printing is addictive but can be frustrating during setup and learning.
 Be patient and use the forums for help!  **But first read the [Wiki](https://github.com/moggieuk/Happy-Hare/wiki/Home)!**

 <p align="center"><img src="https://github.com/moggieuk/Happy-Hare/wiki/resources/my_voron_and_ercf.jpg" width="300" alt="My Setup"></p>
 <p align="center"><i>